Msampson05/CapstoneEnjoyOutdoors/README.md

  * Parks
  * Mountain Page

 This an interesting JavaScript that I wrote.
-This function allows me to create html elements as well as output for each park within the multarray:
+This function allows me to create html elements as well as output for each park within the multiarray:
 ```
 function displayparksinResults(inputParks) {
     let resultsOutput = document.getElementById("resultsOutput");